 Extraction of data about tick competence from bibliographical resources

-Bibliometric general information on authors and years of publication were collected to describe the general interest in tick vector competence for ASFV and to identify scientific experts.
+General bibliometric information on authors and years of publication was collected to describe the general interest in tick vector competence for ASFV and to identify the community of scientific experts.
 We considered the experts as the persons in first and last position of the included references.

 Information on tested Ornithodoros tick-ASFV associations was systematically reported.
-A challenge was to deal with missing or incomplete data for ASFV strains, as well as the ambiguities in tick species identification.

-Regarding virus, we recorded the strain, the genotype (on the basis of p72 gene sequences, Qu et al. 2022), the geographical origin, and the host (vertebrate animals or ticks) from which the ASF virus was isolated.
+Regarding virus, we recorded the strain, the genotype (on the basis of p72 gene sequences, Qu et al. 2022), the geographical origin, and the host (suids or ticks) from which the ASF virus was isolated.
 The original names of some ASFV strains were retrieved by crossing information from the literature, according to known authors’ collaborations, or by directly contacting the authors.
 When the determination of strains remained impossible, the strain was identified by indicating the country where the ASFV strain was isolated, the year of the study, and a letter if duplicates existed.
-One exception was a strain used to infect O. turicata (Hess et al., 1987) without any indication of the country of origin which was named Unknown.
+One exception was a strain used to infect O. turicata (Hess et al., 1987) without any indication of the country of origin which was named “Unknown”.
 Six recombinant ASFV strains, genetically modified and obtained from two natural strains (Burrage et al., 2004; Nix, 2006), were excluded from this review since they cannot infect ticks in nature.
-Genotypes were not available for some strains of ASFV, but they could be inferred based on their geographical origin and ASFV genotype distribution published by Lubisi (Lubisi et al., 2005).
+Genotypes were not available for some strains of ASFV, but they could be inferred based on their geographical origin and ASFV genotype distribution published by Lubisi et al. (2005).

-Concerning ticks, the species, their geographical origin, their colony origin and status were reported.
+Concerning ticks, the species, their geographical origin, their colony origin and type were reported.
 When ticks were reared for less than five years in the laboratory, they were considered comparable to ticks sampled from the field due to the limited number of generations occurring during this period.
-Some Ornithodoros ticks belong to species complexes and soft tick systematics has greatly changed during the last decades.
+Soft tick systematics has greatly changed during the last decades.
 Tick species identification was updated in accordance with the revision of valid tick names by Guglielmone (Guglielmone et al., 2010) and the mapping of their known distribution (Vial, 2009).
 The more recent taxonomy study of southern African Ornithodoros ticks (Bakkes et al., 2018) could not be used, due insufficiently precise location to attribute a species name among the O. moubata complex of species.
 Finally, when determining tick geographical origin, 6 studies involving 4 different tick species (O. coriaceaus, O. parkeri, O. moubata, and O. porcinus) did not report this information but since O. parkeri and O. coriaceus are known to be limited to North America, especially the United-States (De La Fuente et al., 2008), they were assigned to this country.